trstickland/companion/ts24-notes.md

 `params_default.config` was renamed `params_example-data.config`, and `params_ts24-test-data.config`
-was created with a symlink `params_default.config -> params_ts24-test-data.config`: a hack to get Companion to run with the new parameters:
+was created with a symlink `params_default.config -> params_ts24-test-data.config`: a hack to get Companion to run with the new parameters.

+Parameter changes are trivial:
 ```
 $ diff params_example-data.config params_ts24-test-data.config
 3c3